soxoj/maigret/docs/source/philosophy.rst

 TL;DR: Username => Dossier

-Maigret is designed to gather all the available information about person by his usernname.
+Maigret is designed to gather all the available information about person by his username.

 What kind of information is this?
 First, links to person accounts.
 Secondly, all the machine-extractable pieces of info, such as: other usernames, full name, URLs to people's images, birthday, location (country,